 Your homestay will usually have your transportation ready for you, but if you decided to save a few bucks and motorbike there then make sure you get the right location from your Homestay.

-For us, we drove to the port at Ba Beo and made sure to park up the road a bit so we wouldn’t have to pay for parking (cheapskates over here! lol).
+For us, we drove in the early morning to the port at Ba Beo and made sure to park up the road a bit so we wouldn’t have to pay for parking (cheapskates over here! lol).

 The Floating Fishing Village